DURHAM CITY & COUNTY

-Few counties in England can offer such a variety of landscape and history as can be found in County Durham.
-As a tourist destination, you will be surprised at just how much there is to discover within its borders; it is the heart of the North East region with its distinctive identity.
+Few counties in England can offer such a variety of landscape and history as can be found in County Durham. it is the heart of the North East region and has a distinctive identity.

 But County Durham can boast town, country and sea shore.

 Groups and independent travellers alike will enjoy a day at the seaside exploring the Durham Heritage Coast with its dramatic cliffs of Magnesium Limestone grassland.
 Find out what a dene is, explore the area’s maritime and industrial heritage and travel across millions of years of geological time in the company of your Blue Badge Guide.
 Ice cream, anyone?